camila-dangelo-tempesta/star_jeans/README.md

 **Step 01.
 Data Description:** My goal is to use statistics metrics to identify data outside the scope of business.

+- Calculate the average price by category.

 **Step 02.
 Feature Engineering:** Derive new attributes based on the original variables to better describe the phenomenon that will be modeled.

 **Step 03.
 Data Filtering:** Filter rows and select columns that do not contain information for modeling or that do not match the scope of the business.

+- Webscraping from the H&M website.
+- Data cleaning and organization.
+- Inserting the data into the database.
+- Query data with SQL.

 **Step 04.
 Exploratory Data Analysis:** Explore the data to find insights and better understand the impact of variables on model learning.